AstarNetwork/growth-program/Technical Ambassador Program.md

 3. Shortlisted candicates will be given a 2-month trial period before the rewards kick in.
 4. After the 2-month period, we will do an assessment on all your contributions.
 If you do well, you will start receiving the monthly rewards.
 5. The reward pool comes from dApp staking pool: [SDN Reward](https://shiden.subscan.io/account/ZfEuzYHyfo5TZfAx9fsntdkx2W4gDFLPwUNeqSrJTpQJXDc?tab=reward) and [ASTR Rewards](https://astar.subscan.io/account/ZfEuzYHyfo5TZfAx9fsntdkx2W4gDFLPwUNeqSrJTpQJXDc).
-6. Since this program is newly launched, more details on the rewards will be released later.
-For the time being, you can expect to earn between $200-500/month.
-But this program is not about getting rewarded.
+6. This program is not about getting rewarded.
 It is more about learning, participating and contributing to the growth of Astar & Shiden Network.

 ---